How to Outrank Your Competitors in Google Local Search Results

 Do social signals, like reviews, really matter?
 Based upon the rankings shown in the figure above, it would seem reasonable to conclude that social signals probably play some sort of role in rankings.
 In fact, many search engine optimization specialists have speculated for quite some time that social media signals do impact rankings – though Google has yet to come out and confirm this.
 If any one social signal were to impact Google Local search results, it seems logical to us that it would be Google reviews, along with the number of Google+ followers.

 So which social websites should you be sure to get listings for your business in?
-Google My Business, Facebook Places and LinkedIn.
+Google Business Profile, Facebook Places and LinkedIn.
 All three platforms allow you to gain followers, likes or fans, and engage with an audience to increase your social signals.
-Google My Business and Facebook allow company reviews.
+Google Business Profile and Facebook allow company reviews.
 At the bare minimum, these social media platforms are well trusted, and can help build brand awareness and drive traffic to your website.

-It’s apparent that two of the top-ranking businesses shown in figure 1 above, also have verified Google+ pages (a.k.a.
-Google My Business pages).
-Creating a Google My Business page for your business and verifying it is one of the best things you can do to rank well in local search results.
+It’s apparent that two of the top-ranking businesses shown in figure 1 above, also have verified Google Business Profile pages.
+Creating a Google Business Profile page for your business and verifying it is one of the best things you can do to rank well in local search results.
 The verification process involves waiting for Google to send a postcard with a numeric code to your listed address, and then confirming the verification code with Google.

 Is Google ranking businesses higher in its Google Local search results simply due to their having verified Google Plus pages?
 Some say “Yes.”
 Others argue that such would be either “pure narcissism” or an attempt by the search giant to strong-arm businesses into using Google’s own social media platform.